Bruno Coutinho (footballer, born 1969): Early life

 Coutinho studied in Monte De Guirim in Guirim, Goa, where he was recognized by coach Paul Raj.
 He played his first game against school rivals St. Pilar, scoring three goals and winning the Subroto Mukerjee Cup Football Tournament for U17.

 Club career

 Coutinho has also been a former Indian football captain.
 His much-watched career has spanned nearly a decade-and-half.
 He first played for India at a school tournament at Brunei in 1987.
-Joining the prominent Goan team Dempo SC in 1988, he moved to another prominent mining-linked Salgaocar team in 1987.
+He started his senior club career with Dempo Engineering in 1988, before moving to Salgaocar SC in 1989.

 Bruno is credited with helping Salgaocar win the Federation Cup in 1987, the Rovers Cup in 1989 and 1996, the Taca Goa in 1989 and the 1998 National Football League in India.
 Coutinho was the All India Football Federation player of the year when he played for Salgaocar Sports Club of Goa in the year 1996.